Kleptophilia / Kleptolagnia

 Overview

-Kleptophilia, more often called kleptolagnia, names a paraphilic pattern in which the act of stealing is itself the source of sexual arousal or gratification.
-The defining feature is that the eroticism attaches to the theft (the secrecy, risk and transgression) rather than to the object acquired.
-This separates it sharply from kleptomania, an impulse-control disorder in which stealing relieves a mounting tension and carries no erotic charge.
-This article traces how the idea entered the clinical record, how it sits beside kleptomania, why it has no diagnostic code of its own, and why it is documented here strictly as a forensic category with no instructional content, because any enactment is a crime against another person's property.
+Kleptophilia, more often called kleptolagnia, names a paraphilic pattern in which the act of stealing is itself the source of sexual arousal.
+The defining feature is that the eroticism attaches to the theft (its secrecy, risk and transgression) and not to the object acquired.
+A Dictionary of Psychology defines it plainly as "the state of being sexually aroused by theft" and calls it "a sexual form of kleptomania".
+This article traces how the idea entered the clinical record, how it is separated from kleptomania proper, why it has never held a diagnostic code, and why it is documented here strictly as a forensic category with no instructional content: any enactment is a crime against someone else's property.

 History & origins